samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 1. Create Aversion
   - Duration: 1 day
   - Range: shouting
-  - Target saves vs...
-CHA (with a penalty equal to [dice]) or becomes profoundly averse to an object or location of your choice.
+  - Target WIL saves (with a penalty equal to [dice]) or becomes profoundly averse to an object or location of your choice.
 The object can't be something they're currently holding or touching.
 1. Force Truth
   - Range: touch
   - Target must answer a question you give truthfully, or they take [dice] damage.